savetheinternetinfo/sti-blackout-js/README.md

 **Note:** If you use wordpress, you can use our plugin: https://github.com/savetheinternetinfo/sti-blackout-wordpress

+> _In case you are wondering what the string thing on [line 7](https://github.com/savetheinternetinfo/sti-blackout-js/blob/master/blackout.js#L7) is: <br>
+> Thats the uri encoded version of the [blackout HTML script](https://github.com/savetheinternetinfo/blackout/blob/master/index.html) which gets injected into the fullscreen iFrame._

 <hr>

 ## :question: What is all of this really about?